Relativistic magnetohydrodynamics in the early Universe: Relativistic MHD in an expanding Universe

 \subsection{Transverse Alfv\'en waves}

-In this section, we study one of the most relevant solutions in an MHD system, transverse Alfv\'en waves, with the objective to review the dependence of the Alfv\'en speed on the value of $\cs^2$ for an equation of state $\tilde p = \cs^2 \tilde \rho$ \cite{Jedamzik:1996wp,Subramanian:1997gi} and show how the Alfv\'en speed can become superluminal when one neglects the displacement current, even if the bulk velocity is subrelativistic.
-This issue can be fixed using the Boris correction \cite{jay_p__boris_1970}, which will be discussed in \Sec{boris_correction} and extended to the relativistic MHD equations in the early Universe.
+In this section, we study one of the most relevant solutions in an MHD system, transverse Alfv\'en waves, with the objective to review the dependence of the Alfv\'en speed on the value of $\cs^2$ for a constant equation of state $\tilde p = \cs^2 \tilde \rho$ \cite{Jedamzik:1996wp,Subramanian:1997gi} and show how the Alfv\'en speed can become superluminal when one neglects the displacement current, even if the bulk velocity is subrelativistic.
+This issue can be overcome using the Boris correction \cite{jay_p__boris_1970}, which will be discussed in \Sec{boris_correction} and extended to the relativistic MHD equations in the early Universe.

 For simplicity, we will ignore dissipative effects like viscosity and magnetic diffusivity and consider a neutral plasma with $\tilde \rho_e = 0$.
 We also neglect the Hubble friction, which vanishes for a radiation-dominated fluid and, otherwise, complicates the computation of the perturbations due to the time-dependence of the Hubble rate $\HH$.
 However, the procedure to compute the perturbations including the expansion of the Universe follows the one presented in \Sec{sound_waves}.
 For this reason, in this and \Sec{magnetosonic}, we drop the tildes in the comoving variables, as the Universe expansion is neglected.
-Then, the subrelativistic ideal MHD equations are [see \Eqs{subrel_cont2}{subrel_mom2}]
+Then, the subrelativistic ideal MHD equations are [cf.~\Eqq{eqs_cont2}]